Joint Verification and Reranking for Open Fact Checking Over Tables: Introduction

 \section{Introduction}

 Verifying whether a given fact coheres with a trusted body of knowledge is a fundamental problem in NLP, with important applications to automated fact checking~\citep{vlachos-riedel-2014-fact} and other tasks in computational journalism~\citep{cohen2011, flew2012promise}.
-Despite extensive investigation of the problem under different conditions including entailment and natural language inference~\citep{dagan2005pascal, bowman-etal-2015-large} as well as claim verification ~\citep{vlachos-riedel-2014-fact, alhindi2018your, thorne-vlachos-2018-automated}, relatively little attention has been devoted to the setting where the trusted body of evidence is structured in nature -- that is, where it consists of tabular or graph-structured data.
+Despite extensive investigation of the problem under different conditions including entailment and natural language inference~\citep{dagan2005pascal, bowman-etal-2015-large} as well as claim verification ~\citep{vlachos-riedel-2014-fact, alhindi2018your, thorne-vlachos-2018-automated}, relatively little attention has been devoted to the setting where the trusted body of evidence is structured in nature --- that is, where it consists of tabular or graph-structured data.

-Recently, two datasets were introduced for claim verification over structured tables~\citep{chen2019tabfact, gupta-etal-2020-infotabs}.
-Common to these datasets is a conception of the task wherein each claim can be either verified or refuted given a single associated table.
+Recently, two datasets were introduced for claim verification over tables~\citep{chen2019tabfact, gupta-etal-2020-infotabs}.
+In both datasets, claims can be verified given a single associated table.
 While highly useful for the development of models, this \textit{closed} setting is not reflective of real-world fact checking tasks where it is usually not known which table to consult for evidence.
-Fact verification systems as such need to operate in an \textit{open} setting, where evidence must first be retrieved from a large data source.
+Realistic systems must first retrieve evidence from a large data source.
+That is, realistic systems must operate in an \textit{open} setting.

-In this paper, we investigate fact verification over tables in the open setting.
-We take inspiration from similar work on unstructured data~\citep{chen2017reading, nie2019combining, karpukhin2020dense, lewis2020retrieval}, proposing a two-step model which combines non-parametric, retrieval-based memory with a neural reader operating on top of retrieved tables.
+Here, we investigate fact verification over tables in the open setting.
+We take inspiration from similar work on unstructured data~\citep{chen2017reading, nie2019combining, karpukhin2020dense, lewis2020retrieval}, proposing a two-step model which combines ad-hoc retrieval with a neural reader.
 Drawing on preliminary work in open question answering over tables~\citep{sun2016table}, we perform retrieval based on simple heuristic modeling of individual table cells.
-We combine this simple heuristic with a RoBERTa-based~\citep{liu2019roberta} joint reranking-and-verification model, performing fusion of evidence documents in the verification component as suggested for question answering by~\citet{izacard2020leveraging}.
+We combine this retriever with a RoBERTa-based~\citep{liu2019roberta} joint reranking-and-verification model, performing fusion of evidence documents in the verification component.
+This corresponds to the approach suggested for question answering by e.g.~\citet{izacard2020leveraging}.